inesmargarida/RV-project/README.md

 # RV-project
 ## 3D Selection Techniques: Iterator Cursor and Depth Ray Cursor

-This project was made for a Virtual Reality course teached at IST.
+This project was made for a University Course at Instituto Superior Tecnico within the subject Virtual Reality.

-This project runs in Oculus Quest and was created with Unity in the version 2019.4.13f1
+This project runs in Oculus Quest and was implemented in Unity 2019.4.13f1.

 ## To execute the project:
   - Download the project to your computer